Most riders believe they will void their warranty if they do their own servicing or if they take their bike to a mechanic, rather than their dealer.

 While your iPhone may be easy to update, very few home mechanics will have the know-how or diagnostic tools to update the engine’s ECU.

-RACQ spokesman and Suzuki Bandit owner Steve Spalding (pictured) does his own servicing, but he warns owners who might be looking to save money by using cheaper and inferior parts tat they could be chasing a false economy.
+RACQ spokesman and Triumph Bonneville owner Steve Spalding (pictured) does his own servicing, but he warns owners who might be looking to save money by using cheaper and inferior parts that they could be chasing a false economy.

 “My experience is that penny pinching in the wrong area ends up costing the owner more,” he says.
 “Why would you put a $5000 engine at risk by saving $10 on an oil filter?”